Eric Dorman-Smith: Service in Britain and Italy

 When Dorman-Smith arrived in the Anzio beachhead, the fighting was reminiscent of the fighting on the Western Front almost 30 years before, with static warfare replacing the mobility that had existed in the Western Desert.
 Soon after his arrival, the Allied forces launched a breakout attempt.
 Dorman-Smith's brigade spearheaded the 1st Division's advance up the western flank of Italy, along the way becoming engaged in numerous small-scale fights while trying to reach the River Tiber.
-During most of this period, Penney was away and was eventually replaced by Major General Loewen in late July.
-Soon afterwards, Dorman-Smith himself was relieved of command.
-His relief was the result of an allegation that his battalion commanders had complained about his leadership.
-Penney had reported this to the Eighth Army, who in turn declared Dorman-Smmith "unfit for brigade command".
+During most of this period, Penney was away and was eventually replaced in late July by Major General Charles Loewen, a stranger to Dorman-Smith but one who managed to earn his respect.
+Despite this, Dorman-Smith was relieved of command, the result of an allegation that his battalion commanders had complained about his leadership.
+Penney had reported this to the Eighth Army, who in turn declared Dorman-Smith "unfit for brigade command".
 The circumstances behind his demotion are controversial.
 He was in command of three battalions.
-James Hackett, wrote in 1984, that Dorman-Smith was summoned by the divisional commander to give his opinion of his superior officer, a procedure that annoyed and offended him.
-Neither of the other two officers left accounts of the episode, however.
+James Hackett wrote in 1984 that Dorman-Smith was summoned by the divisional commander to give his opinion of his superior officer, a procedure that annoyed and offended him.
+Neither of the other two officers left accounts of the episode.
 The only evidence rests on the report of the divisional commander, which is tainted by inaccuracies in that at least one of the three officers did not lay a complaint.
 Lavinia Greacen's biography of Dorman-Smith includes a summary of the differences between the three accounts of this episode made by Penney on various occasions.
-Nevertheless, he was relieved on 13 August and returned to the United Kingdom, retiring from the army, after almost 30 years' service, on 14 December, and was granted the honorary rank of brigadier.
+He was relieved on 13 August and returned to the United Kingdom, retiring from the army, after almost 30 years' service, on 14 December, with the honorary rank of brigadier.

-Richard Mead states that "even for a British Army which had advanced beyond recognition between 1939 and 1944, Dorman-Smith was too clever and he compounded this sin by being intolerant of those with lesser intellects and, moreover, of letting it show.
-It was his misfortune to be associated with failure in the Western Desert, but his antagonism of the military establishment meant that he would probably never have advanced to the heights to which his intellectual gifts would otherwise have qualified him."
+Of Dorman-Smith Richard Mead states the following: